jleeson/rollup-plugin-import-css/README.md

 Type: `string`
 Default: `null`

 An output file name for the css bundle.
+By default `output.assetFileNames` is used.

 ### transform